Matatika/matatika-docs/content/data-sources/tap-google-analytics/prerequisites.md

 ---

-To use our Google Analytics datasource there are a few prerequisites you are required to have set up to immediately use our google oauth access.
+To use our Google Analytics data source there are a few prerequisites you are required to have set up to immediately use our google oauth access.
 {: .fs-5 }

 ---